simmons-tech/sdb/README.md

  venv paths cannot contain spaces.
 Make sure the Python version in this venv satisfies the requirements above.
 5. Run `pip install -r requirements.txt`.
 This installs the Python packages required for the backend server.
 6. Run `python manage.py makemigrations` and then `python manage.py migrate`.
-This initializes an empty sqlite3 database.76.
+This initializes an empty sqlite3 database.
 Run `python manage.py createsuperuser` and follow the instructions.
 This creates an account with the given username and password that can be used to log into the site with.
 7. Run `python manage.py setadmin YOUR_USERNAME` where `YOUR_USERNAME` was the username you used in the previous step.
 This adds your account to the `Administrator` group on the DB.
 8. Run `python manage.py initdb`.
 This does two things:
     1. Creates all the `Room` and `Section` objects needed for the DB.
 This data comes from `backend/data/room_sections.csv`.
     2. Creates an account on the DB for every row (user) in `backend/data/sample_user_csv.csv`.
 This is all dummy data.

 Once you perform these actions, to get the development servers running you need to